Java1Guy/standalone-kafka/README.md

 ## Introduction

-We run kafka (0.9.0.0) in container and make it super easy to develop, test and benchmark.
+We run kafka (0.9.0.1) in a container and make it super easy to develop, test and benchmark.

-It's painless and everyone can setup kafka environment within seconds!
+It's painless, and everyone can setup a kafka environment within seconds!

-We fixed the advertised host name in default config so that it will work with docker-machine too.

 We also enable topic deletion as it makes things simpler for testing and experimenting.